Heaven Is a Place on Earth

-"Heaven Is a Place on Earth" is a song by American singer Belinda Carlisle from her second studio album, Heaven on Earth (1987).
-Written by Rick Nowels and Ellen Shipley, the song was released as the lead single from the Heaven on Earth album on September 14, 1987, and it reached number one on the US Billboard Hot 100 on December 5, 1987, becoming Carlisle's only US chart-topper to date.
-A month later it peaked at number one in the United Kingdom, where it held the top spot of the UK Singles Chart for two weeks.
+"Heaven Is a Place on Earth" is a single by American singer Belinda Carlisle from her second studio album, Heaven on Earth (1987).
+Written by Rick Nowels and Ellen Shipley, the song was released as the lead single from the album on September 14, 1987, and it reached number one on the US Billboard Hot 100 on December 5, 1987, becoming Carlisle's first, and only, US chart-topper.
+A month later, it peaked at number one in the United Kingdom, where it held the top spot of the UK Singles Chart for two weeks.
+In Australia it peaked at number 2.
 It is considered to be Carlisle's signature song.

 The song was nominated for the Grammy Award for Best Female Pop Vocal Performance in 1988, but lost out to Whitney Houston's "I Wanna Dance with Somebody (Who Loves Me)".
 In 2017, ShortList's Dave Fawbert listed the song as containing "one of the greatest key changes in music history".

 In 2015, Carlisle re-recorded the song as an acoustic ballad.
 This version appeared on her album Wilder Shores (2017), which combines acoustic tracks with world beats and traditional Sikh chants.

 Composition

-The song is performed in the key of E major, with a tempo of 123 beats per minute in common time.
+Sheet music for "Heaven Is a Place on Earth" sets the key of E major (D major for the pre-chorus), with a tempo of 123 beats per minute in common time (sheet music originally published in the key of A major).
 Carlisle's vocals span from E3 to D5.
-In the final chorus of the song, the key shifts up a tone to F major.
+During the final chorus of the song, the key modulates to F major.